zond/dipact/README.md

 ## Deploy

-Each commit causes the latest version to be pushed to https://dipact.appspot.com/.
+https://github.com/zond/dipact/blob/master/.github/workflows/deploy.yml causes the latest version to be pushed to https://dipact.appspot.com/ on each new push.